-Buying a home is a major decision.
-But how do you know whether you should buy a home or stick to renting.
+Determining whether to buy a house is a major decision.
+But how do you know if you should buy or rent a home?

-We’ll teach you how to recognize some of the signs that point to homeownership.
-We’ll also cover some of the frequently asked questions most home buyers have before they start looking.
+We’ll teach you how to recognize some of the signs that it’s time to buy a house.
+We’ll also cover some of the frequently asked questions most homebuyers have before they start looking for a home.

 Signs You Should Buy A House

-Do you think you’re ready to buy a home?
-Check for these signs in your life to determine whether you should take the plunge.
+Do you think you’re ready to take out a mortgage and buy a home?
+Check for these signs in your life to determine whether you should take the plunge into homeownership.